StarRocks/starrocks/docs/en/loading/Kafka-connector-starrocks.md

 #### Run Kafka Connect in standalone mode

 1. Configure the Kafka connector.
 In the **config** directory under the Kafka installation directory, create the configuration file **connect-StarRocks-sink.properties** for the Kafka connector, and configure the following parameters.
-For more parameters and dsescriptions, see [Parameters](#Parameters).
+For more parameters and descriptions, see [Parameters](#Parameters).

     ```yaml
     name=starrocks-kafka-connector